By Seniorlink on Jan 27, 2020 12:59:36 PM

 - "Ohio Shared Living" service

 The services provided to an eligible individual may vary based on the recipient’s needs as well as the setting in which services are provided.

 Benefits of the 1915c Ohio Individual Options Waiver

 The IO Waiver provides supportive services to individuals with disabilities who are living with their families or in the community.
 While it doesn’t provide funds for paying rent or other living expenses, it does give individuals greater control and choices among services and supports received through the development of an Individual Service Plan (ISP).
-For example, individuals can choose from providers who are certified by the Ohio Department of MR/DD.
+For example, individuals can choose from providers who are certified by the Ohio Department of Developmental Disabilities.

 Another benefit of the IO Waiver is that individuals can move from one county to another without disruptions to their funding or services.

 Disadvantages of the 1915c Ohio Individual Options Waiver